SynergyLab-Cornell/codedbulk/implementation/README.md

 The WAN experiment controller requires Python 3.

+## 2. Experiment Setup

+To create a CodedBulk experiment, add a folder under the folder 'settings' with a desired name (referred as network name in the following context).

+link.csv describes the network topology. public_ips and private_ips are the public/private ips held by each interface at each node.
+The workload

-## 2. WAN Experiment Generation
+## 3. WAN Experiment Generation

-The script for automatic